Skip to main content

 Use an identity protection service

-Our tools can help parents monitor kids and teens on social media for added peace of mind.
-And if fraud does occur, members have access to identity specialists who can fully manage the recovery process — so your child’s future can continue to look bright.
+But in addition, we recommend signing up for an identity protection family plan, like the one we offer.
+Our tools can help parents monitor kids and teens for added peace of mind.
+And if fraud does occur, members have access to specialists who can fully manage the recovery process, so your child’s future can continue to look bright.

 Share this content to your social channels